 The Annapolis Valley was one of our favourite destinations on a recent road trip through Nova Scotia.
 We basked in the beauty of the Valley while soaking in its history and nature and incredible food and wine offerings.

 The Annapolis Valley region spans from Digby and the Annapolis Basin in the west to Wolfville and the Minas Basin in the east.
+Two parallel mountain ridges, namely North Mountain and South Mountain, shelter the valley from the Atlantic Ocean, creating a microclimate and fertile glacial sedimentary soils ideal for farming.
 The Annapolis Valley is located across the bay from New Brunswick and boasts fantastic Annapolis Valley wineries and award-winning seafood.

 The main towns that make up the Annapolis Valley are Digby, Annapolis Royal, Middleton, Greenwood, Kentville, and Wolfville.

-The Annapolis Valley is located in western Nova Scotia along the shores of the Bay of Fundy and Annapolis River.
-It’s about 1 hour northwest of Halifax, Nova Scotia.
+The Annapolis Valley is located in the western part of the Nova Scotia peninsula, along the shores of the Bay of Fundy and Annapolis River.
+It’s about 1-hour northwest of Halifax, Nova Scotia.

 The Annapolis Valley is easily reached by car, ferry, or plane.
 You can drive to the Valley from New Brunswick following Highway 101, The Harvest Highway.
 This route makes up part of the scenic Evangeline Trail.